-United Pentecostals, sometimes called Oneness Pentecostals or Apostolic Pentecostals, have unique beliefs, which affect their physical appearance.
+United Pentecostals, sometimes called Oneness Pentecostals or Apostolic Pentecostals, have unique beliefs which affect their physical appearance.
 Women in the United Pentecostal tradition commonly don’t wear jewelry or makeup.
-They wear long dresses, which often extend to their ankles.
-They also have long hair, which can fall below their waists.
+Instead, they wear long dresses, which often extend to their ankles.
+They also have long hair, which can fall below their waist.

 United Pentecostal women have long hair because the Apostle Paul speaks favorably of it in his New Testament letters.
-Most Bible readers understand that Paul’s instructions about hairstyles were for his first-century readers, but United Pentecostals believe it’s still applicable today.
+Most Bible readers understand that Paul’s hairstyle instructions were for his first-century readers, but United Pentecostals believe it’s still applicable today.

 Many religious traditions interpret the Bible literally.
-Some of those traditions make a distinction between instructions that were for the original readers in the first century and those that have universal application in all cultures and eras.
-When it comes to outward appearances, United Pentecostals don’t make such a distinction.
+Some of those traditions distinguish between instructions for the original readers in the first century and those that have universal application in all cultures and eras.
+Regarding outward appearances, United Pentecostals don’t make such a distinction.

 What is the key New Testament passage that mentions long hair?
 In 1 Corinthians 11-14, Paul teaches about worship.
-In 1 Corinthians 11:1-16, he addresses the roles that people have in worship.
-Verses 13-16 that mention women with long hair.
+In 1 Corinthians 11:1-16, he addresses people’s roles in worship.
+Verses 13-16 mention women with long hair.